 I'm responsible for our company's WLAN security.
-Do I still need to worry about WEP cracking, or is that no longer an issue?
+Do I still need to worry about WEP cracking, or is that no longer

 Do you have a question for our experts?